 TechSoup Europe is a part of the TechSoup Global Network.
 Together with 24 partner organizations representing many different areas including: capacity building, civic engagement, social innovation, and digital inclusion etc, helping more than 400,000 nonprofits in 48 European countries build their capacity.
 The network equips changemakers with IT products, knowledge, and services so they may benefit from technology and focus on their mission to make social change.

 The goal of Meet and Code is to introduce children and young people between the ages of 8 and 24 to technology and coding.
 The events are designed to show young people how much fun coding can be, and how it can help bring innovation to life.
 Participants learn how technology works and how IT affects our daily lives.
 By exploring a broad range of tech, digital topics, and creative coding, they will be encouraged to develop the skills they need for tomorrow's competitive digital economy.

 Meet and Code promotes science and technology related events and is specially aligned to EU Code Week.
 Up to 500€ is funded for each event.
 Meet and Code events commence on 1 September and take place until 31 October 2022.
 The initiative also supports event organisers and trainers by collecting and sharing content and resources via the Meet and Code Inspiration Library.

-The target group for the events are children and young people between 8 and 24 years, who are to be introduced to the world of technology and coding.
+The target group for the events are children and young people, who are to be introduced to the world of technology and coding.

 Event ideas must be submitted online on www.meet-and-code.org during 8 June until 14 September 2022.
 Organisations are welcome to submit several different event ideas.
 Every event idea is assessed by the TechSoup partner.
 The best ideas will then receive grant money up to 500 €.

 More information about the conditions of participation can be found here.

 Possible events include hackathons, coding workshops, lectures, film events, competitions, coding nights, robotics classes - the more creative, the better.
 The sky is the limited!